chef/automate/components/docs-chef-io/content/automate/ha.md

 #### Performance and Scalability

-Is this required?

 Scalability refers to an application's ability to handle the increase in workload or expand in response to an increased demand for database access, processing, networking, or system resources.

-Is this required?

-Performance means system throughput under a given workload for a specific timeframe that is validated by testing the scalability and the reliability of hardware, software, and network.
+Performance means system throughput under a given workload for a specific timeframe validated by testing the scalability and the reliability of hardware, software, and network.
 It is an ongoing process and not an end result.
 Performance requirements undergo massive changes as features and functionalities are added and eliminated to accommodate evolving business requirements.

 Following guidelines are adhered to achieve a robust degree of high availability on Chef Automate: